 The member banks of the Liechtenstein Bankers Association have undertaken to implement the requirements set out in this Guideline as a minimum standard.
 Each member institution is free to define further institution-specific measures that go beyond this Guideline.
+Foreign group companies may not be used to circumvent these rules.
 This Guideline is without prejudice to the requirements under due diligence law as well as the requirements of the FMA, in particular those set out in FMA Guideline 2013/1 and FMA Guideline 2018/7.